2013 Volvo S80 Interior

 - "Materials and execution are generally pleasing throughout, with only hard plastic lining the very bottom portion of the center console." -- Left Lane News

 Reviewers consistently praise the S80 for its exceptionally comfortable front seats.
-They say that the driver and front passenger should easily find a comfortable seating position, and that the back-seat space is adequate.
+They say that the driver and front passenger should easily find a comfortable seating position and that back-seat space is adequate.
 The 2013 S80 seats five and comes standard with leather upholstery and power-adjustable front seats.
 Heated front and rear seats, sport seats and ventilated front seats are optional or available on higher trims.

 - "Front seats are especially comfortable and the backseat, while not exactly spacious, can handle a couple of average-size adults with few complaints." -- Edmunds